gesslar/glpu/doc/wiki/simul_efun/time.md

 ### PARAMETERS

-    int nanoseconds - The time value in nanoseconds.
+* `int nanoseconds` - The time value in nanoseconds.
 Defaults to the current time in nanoseconds if not provided.

-### RETURNS

-    int - The time value converted to milliseconds.

 ## DESCRIPTION